 Many people suffer with these symptoms for years, and try many different treatments before they realize that treatment by a neuromuscular dentist can relieve all these symptoms.

-If you are in Nashville and need a dentist who relies on neuromuscular diagnostics to bring harmony to oral muscles and effectively end your dental discomfort, please contact the Center for Advanced Dentistry at (615) 383-6787 to book an appointment with Dr. Kent White.
+If you are in Nashville and need a dentist who relies on neuromuscular diagnostics to bring harmony to oral muscles and effectively end your dental discomfort, please contact the Center for Advanced Dentistry at (615) 383-6787 to book an appointment with Dr. Forbes.